datacarpentry/python-ecology-lesson/_episodes/01-short-introduction-to-Python.md

 ~~~
 {: .language-python}
 ~~~
-1 -> one
+'first' -> one
-2 -> two
+'second' -> two
-3 -> three
+'third' -> three
 ~~~
 {: .output}

 > ## Changing dictionaries
 >
 > 1. First, print the value of the `rev` dictionary to the screen.
-> 2. Reassign the value that corresponds to the key `2` so that it no longer
+> 2. Reassign the value that corresponds to the key `second` so that it no longer
 >    reads "two" but instead "apple-sauce".
 > 3. Print the value of `rev` to the screen again to see if the value has changed.
 >